Herobrine25mcpe/text-to-speech_Tkinter/README.md

 you need to install pyttsx3, which is the python library for text to speech. and install PyPDF2, which is the python library for messing around with the pdf files.

-after you pip install both of these library. the code should work without any problem
+after you pip install both of these library. the code should work without any problem.